-An Intervention Specialist Master's Degree with a BACB®-Verified Course Sequence
+An Intervention Specialist Master's Degree with an ABAI®-Verified Course Sequence

 This Special Education Program Blends in School Psychology Coursework